 There are a couple of rules you should follow:

-- be present on social media.
-Once a social media crisis hits it’s not a good idea to hide.
+- Be present on social media – Once a social media crisis hits, hiding is not a good idea.
 Brace yourself and respond to comments and questions.

-- never get emotional.
-Many Internet users will express a lot of negative comments.
-You should answer them calmly and try to resolve any heated discussion in private messages
+- Never get emotional – Internet users will express a lot of negative comments.
+You should answer them calmly and try to resolve any heated discussion in private messages.

-- don’t defend your position at all cost.
-Some people will argue with you just for the sake of the argument.
+- Don’t defend your position at all costs – Some people will argue with you just for the sake of argument.
 If you see that the discussion is going nowhere, simply state your position clearly and stop answering.